Investment risks – the basics What is investment risk?

-Action point: Corporate bonds and gilts explained - get to grips with the different types of fixed interest investments
+Find out more: Corporate bonds and gilts explained – get to grips with the different types of fixed interest investments

 Investing in commercial property, such as offices, supermarkets and warehouses, can grow your money through rental income and growth in the value of the property you own.

-Action point: Investing in equities - all you need to know about investing in stocks and shares
+Find out more: Investing in equities – all you need to know about investing in stocks and shares

 Investment risk - simple rules to follow